Target group: Intermediate-level students of English Philology

 ECTS Credits: 5 ECTS credits / 135 hours of work

 Language of instruction: English

-Mode of delivery: Class sessions, collaborative work online and independent study
+Mode of delivery: Workshops; self-organised individual and group work; independent study

 Recommended optional programme components: The course is an independent entity and does not require additional studies carried out at the same time.

 Recommended or required reading: Online readings will be made available.

 Assessment methods and criteria: In-class participation, writing assignments and presentations

 Grading: The course utilises a numerical grading scale (0–5).
 In the numerical scale zero stands for a fail.

 Other information: The course is compulsory in the Intermediate Studies of English Philology.